arbecker620/Customer_API/readme.md

 # Customer API
 This is a customer API i built to use for testing different patterns or solutions.
-I am hosting some self hoster github runners on a raspberry pi.
+I am utlizing self hosted github runners on a raspberry pi.
 This rspberry pi is being used to host the the flask Customer APi.

 # Getting Started